dashevo/js-dash-sdk/docs/wallet/about-wallet-lib.md

 ### About Wallet-lib

-When DashJS.SDK is initiated with a `mnemonic` property, a wallet instance is automatically created accessible via `sdk.wallet` as well as an `sdk.account` instance.
+When DashJS.Client is initiated with a `mnemonic` property, a wallet instance is automatically created accessible via `sdk.wallet` as well as an `sdk.account` instance.

 In order to ensure the sync-up with the network has happened, you will need to wait for the method `sdk.isReady()` to resolve.